Central Board of Secondary Education: Moderation

 It is the practice adopted by CBSE of "tweaking" candidates' marks to account for paper difficulties and variations.
 This has been criticized in the past for inflating students' marks in a hyper-competitive society where even one mark counts, and CBSE is in the process of ending it.
 In 2017, CBSE informed that it would end moderation entirely, but its decision was challenged by a court case at the Delhi High Court, which ruled that moderation should continue for that year.

-With the exception of 2018, moderation was applied to account for variations in region sets (as then students in different regions would be answering different question papers).
-In 2018, when everyone around the world answered the same questions, this practice was renamed as standardisation, with the CBSE gradually phasing out the practice with the reduction on subjects which were given the offset.
+Except for 2018, moderation was applied to account for variations in region sets (as then students in different regions would be answering different question papers).
+In 2018, when everyone around the world answered the same questions, This practice was renamed as standardisation, with the CBSE gradually phasing out the practice with the reduction in subjects that were given the offset.

-In 2018, Mathematics, Physics, Chemistry and Accountancy were given offset of +9, Business Studies given +6, and English given a +3 offset.
-In 2019, moderation took the effect of giving up to 11 extra marks:
+In 2018, Mathematics, Physics, Chemistry, and Accountancy were given a +9 offset, Business Studies a +6, and English a +3.
+In 2019, moderation gave up to 11 extra marks:

-The total mark obtained by a student through moderation cannot exceed 95; if so, it is capped at 95 unless the student's actual mark is 96 or more.
-This is the reason a mark of 95 is relatively common for such subjects, and why it is much tougher to get 96 than to get a 95.
+The total mark obtained by a student through moderation cannot exceed 95; if it does, it is "capped" at 95 unless the student's actual mark is 96 or higher.
+This is why a mark of 95 is relatively common for such subjects and why it is "much" tougher to get 96 than to get 95.

-Moderation was also applied in the infamous CBSE Class 12 mathematics papers of 2015 and 2016, wherein the paper created a huge furore as students and teachers complained that the paper was too tough.
+Moderation was also applied in the infamous CBSE Class 12 mathematics papers of 2015 and 2016, which created a huge furore as students and teachers complained that the exams were too harsh.
 Despite a reportedly heavy offset of +16 (+15 for Delhi), students' marks reduced (especially for 2016), as while the A1 cutoff was stable (90), the A2 cutoff reduced to 77, with other grades also experiencing a dip in cutoff.

 Moderation can also take the form of giving grace marks to enable students who have scored near the pass mark to pass.
-This is the reason marks between 25 and 33 are unheard of in subjects like Mathematics, and also explains why the difference between D1 and D2 cutoff is sometimes very small.
+This is why marks between 25 and 33 are unheard of in subjects like Mathematics, and it also explains why the difference between the D1 and D2 cutoffs is sometimes minimal.

 Changes for the 2019 exam

-Earlier duration for vocational exams

-The CBSE has decided that vocational exams (which very few students take) are to be held earlier – in mid/late February compared to March for most other exams.
-This is to ensure the exams finish earlier.
+For the 2019 exam, CBSE decided that vocational exams (which very few students take) would be held earlier, in mid/late February, rather than in March for most other exams.
+This was to ensure the exams were finished earlier.

-More internal options

-For many core subjects, the number of internal choices (wherein students pick one to answer out of two) has increased.
+For many core subjects, the number of internal choices (where students pick one answer from two) was increased.

-English paper modifications

-The English (Core) paper of Class 12 has been modified in a bid to make it less 'speedy'.
+The English (Core) paper of Class 12 was modified in a bid to make it less 'speedy'.